Master of Media and Strategic Communication

 - Social media manager

 Students can apply after finishing a four-year degree at an accredited academic institution.
 You'll also need a cumulative grade point average of at least a 3.0 in the last two years of undergraduate education for admission.

 We are currently accepting applications for the cohort starting in fall 2021.
-Applications are due May 1st.
+Applications will be considered on a rolling basis.